Dry Hand Skin Repair Kit

-- A non-greasy, but moisturizing and protective, hand cream to apply after washing throughout the day - as often as possible.
+- The best non-greasy, but moisturizing and protective, hand cream to apply after washing throughout the day - as often as possible.

 - A deeply hydrating skin treatment at night that can soak into your thick and damaged hand skin to help it heal.

-- A gentle way to keep fingertip skin from becoming so thick that it cracks.
+- A gentle way to keep fingertip skin from becoming so hard and thick that it cracks.

 My Dry Hand Skin Repair Kit is a dermatologist's treatment to heal severely chapped hands.